AG & FORESTAL DISTRICT PROGRAM IN SHENANDOAH COUNTY:

 Landowners enrolled in the program forego the option to subdivide and develop the tracts during this 10-year period.
 In exchange, those areas are protected as “right to farm” regions, with protection against government interference in their farming and forestry operations and other benefits.

-Currently, the following 2 AFD’s are up for renewal in 2019 by the Board of Supervisors:
+Currently, the following AFD is up for renewal in 2020 by the Board of Supervisors:

 During the renewal period, landowners with parcels currently enrolled in a district can renew, add to, or remove their parcels without special consideration.
 This is also an excellent opportunity for landowners to enroll their land in a district for the first time.
-Stay tuned for more information about upcoming public meetings near the Cedar Springs area and New Market area (date TBD).
+Stay tuned for more information about an upcoming public meeting in Woodstock (date TBD).

 The State Code provides details about the program, for more information see: http://law.lis.virginia.gov/vacode/title15.2/chapter43/